 - if for any other reason the risk control measures do not adequately control noise exposure to a level at or below the exposure standard; or

-- after receiving a request from an OHS rep - based on a belief on 'reasonable grounds' that any of the above circumstances exist, or that the employer has failed to review the risk control measures or take into account the above circumstances in conducting the review/revision.
+- the HSR request must be based on a belief on 'reasonable grounds' that any of the above circumstances exist, or that the employer has failed to review the risk control measures or take into account the above circumstances in conducting the review/revision.

 If employer has to provide hearing protectors to control an worker's exposure to noise, then the employer must provide (and pay for) periodic audiometric testing of that worker: